nokitakaze/Dollchan-Extension-Tools-chrome-manifest-v3/README.markdown

 - Embedding player to YouTube and Vimeo links.
 - Easy navigation through attached pictures / videos in posts.
 - Applying search services to pictures and stills from videos.
-- Reading metadata form webm files.
+- Reading metadata from webm files.
 - Adding pictures to the reply form with convenient preview thumbnails.
 - Posting pictures with random bytes added and custom names.
 - Embedding preview thumbnails to .jpg / .png / .gif links.